Museums and galleries

 Tramways & Bus Museum (Hollerich)

 Fancy climbing aboard a horse-drawn tram or an old-fashioned bus?
 Twenty-two scale models and a number of restored tramway motor coaches bring to life the transport of yesteryear.
 The museum is only open Thursday afternoons and at weekends but entrance is free.
+Note that the museum is closed on 7 May.

 Museum "A Possen" (Bech-Kleinmacher)